How can charities use digital technology? Should I build an app? How do I address a digital skills gap?

 Tech for common good: The case for a collective approach to digital transformation in the social sector

 To tackle social problems in their entirety, organisations need to mount a collective approach and tackle problems at the sector level.
-This is a first step in a much larger mission of digital culture change in the social sector, and we look forward to engaging with charities, government and businesses on the recommendations and next steps.
+This is a first step in a much larger mission of digital culture change in the social sector.

 Andrew Weston outlines two key questions charities must ask themselves when designing a digital product or service.